ciaoosuuu/hack4good-2024/README.md

 **Missions for Gamified Experience**: Big Hearts Hub is introducing missions to elevate the gamified experience.
 Volunteers can embark on exciting missions tied to their journey, achievements, and participation milestones, adding a new layer of fun and accomplishment to the volunteering adventure in the "Big at Heart" community.

+**Enhanced Recommendations**: Big Hearts Hub will sport more advanced machine learning algorithms to refine our activities recommendation system.
+This enhancement aims to provide volunteers with even more personalized and meaningful opportunities based on their interests and skills.

+**On-the-Go Management for Administrators**: Our next phase involves optimizing the Big Hearts Hub web app for responsiveness, ensuring administrators and organizing teams can efficiently manage activity logistics from the convenience of their phones.

+**Enhanced Report Customizability**: The customizability of our reports will be expanded to offer more detailed analysis options.
+This future development enables administrators to tailor reports to their specific needs, facilitating strategic decision-making and fostering a data-driven approach to volunteer management within "Big at Heart."

 ### Technologies Used

 - [Next.js](https://nextjs.org/)